heymowski/node-caspar-cg/README.md

 This project is early in development and API may change.
 The query, playout, data and template commands are mostly finished and I will be adding more as I need them.
 If you need something that is missing add an issue.

 For now docs are in the source only.
+I will be moving them to github pages at some point.

+## Road Map
+	0.1 - Implement the entire AMCP Protocol
+	0.2 - First stable release
+	0.3 - Add events for all commands and channel/layer status by polling 0.4 - Stable release

 ## Install